In-app messages

 The maximum size of an in-app message is 16 megabytes.

-Why use In-App Messages
+Why use in-app messages?

 In-app messages are important because they allow you to communicate directly with your customers while they are using the app.
-This can effectively provide personalized and timely information to customers, such as order updates, promotional offers, and customer service assistance, thus improving overall customer experience
+This can effectively provide personalized and timely information to customers, such as order updates, promotional offers, and customer service assistance, thus improving the overall customer experience

 Some specific benefits of in-app messaging for e-commerce include: